CICCIOSGAMINO/javascript_functional/README.md

 on a keyboard.
 I find a functional style of writing code to be exceptionally beautiful if done well, and I hope that you’ll agree by the time you reach the end (Michael Fogus)**

-> All the Javascript are tested with Node.js (you can use the code in the Browser too).

 ### Why Functional
 As programs get bigger, they also become more complex and harder to understand.
 We all think